 McCulloch was most famous for his speed skating ability.
 A Manitoba champion in 1890, McCulloch won the Canadian amateur title in 1893 and the American amateur crown in 1896.
 That same year, he held the distinction of being the only man to have ever held both the Canadian and American championship at every distance.
 In 1897, McCulloch reached the pinnacle of his career as he won four events at the world amateur championship meet in Montreal, Quebec.
 After turning professional in 1898, McCulloch travelled across North America and gave exhibitions in trick skating or competed in speed and figure skating until 1907.

 McCulloch's knowledge of equipment led him to manufacture bicycles and skates and, by the turn of the century, his innovative tube skate gained widespread popularity among top hockey players in Canada and the United States.
 McCulloch and his business partner "Jimmy" Boswell were among Winnipeg's first automobile enthusiasts and were involved in auto sales, repairs, and racing by 1904.
-McCulloch died in 1918 but his outstanding achievements as an athlete were still recognized with his induction into Canada's Sports Hall of Fame in 1960.
+McCulloch died in 1918 but his outstanding achievements as an athlete were still recognized with his induction into Canada's Sports Hall in 1960, and Speed Skating Canada’s Hall of Fame in 1965.